 Bike Score

-If architecture isn’t of much interest, then there’s the Theodore Roosevelt Inaugural Historic Site, which allows visitors to tour historically restored rooms, learn more about the event, and experience a number of interactive exhibits.
-Being on the Eastern shoreline, the city also is home to the Buffalo and Erie County Naval and Military Park, where visitors have a variety of tour options that include a museum, the grounds, and four decommissioned Naval vessels.
+The Theodore Roosevelt Inaugural Historic Site allows visitors to tour historically restored rooms, learn more about the inauguration, and participate in several interactive exhibits.
+On the Eastern shoreline is the Buffalo and Erie County Naval and Military Park, where visitors have a variety of tour options that include a museum, the grounds, and four decommissioned Naval vessels.

-Seniors looking to enjoy the outdoors couldn’t have picked a better city than Buffalo.
-The city’s entire park system was designed by Frederick Law Olmsted, a renowned landscape architect.[01]
-Delaware Park, one of his creations, is considered one of the top 10 parks in the world, with plenty of walking paths, a carriage drive, a picturesque lake, and myriad other features – including an audio tour.[01]
-There’s also always Niagara Falls State Park, with its hiking trails, gorgeous views, interactive exhibits, and other attractions.
+Buffalo’s park system was designed by “the father of American landscape architecture,” Frederick Law Olmsted, who also designed New York City’s Central Park and the grounds of the U.S. Capitol.
+One of his creations, Delaware Park, is considered one of the top parks in the world, with plenty of walking paths, a carriage drive, a picturesque lake, and numerous other features including an audio tour.
+There’s also Niagara Falls State Park, with hiking trails, gorgeous views, interactive exhibits, and other attractions.

-You can always roll the dice at the Seneca Buffalo Creek Casino, which offers table games, slot machines, a sports lounge, and dining.
-You could also head over to the Seneca Niagara Resort and Casino for concerts, comedy, and other live entertainment.
+For those who enjoy the casino scene, the Seneca Buffalo Creek Casino offers table games, slot machines, a sports lounge, and dining.
+For concerts, comedy, and other live entertainment, check out the Seneca Niagara Resort and Casino.

 Frequently Asked Questions